vivek-pr/airflow-alpine-k8s/docs/argocd.md

 - `k8s/argocd/overlays/staging` – staging environment settings
 - `k8s/argocd/overlays/prod` – production environment settings

-Each overlay points to a different Git branch and Kubernetes namespace.
+Each overlay deploys to a separate Kubernetes namespace.
+By default the manifests track the `main` branch of this repository, but you can change the `targetRevision` field in each overlay if you maintain dedicated environment branches.

 ## Installing ArgoCD
 1. Create the namespace and install the manifests: